-In early February, 1944, most camps were evacuated in the face of the Russian advance.
-Many thousands of prisoners were "on Road" for periods up to 86 days.
+In general, the camps were segmented by barbed wire into Compounds, each of which contained Lagers or barracks.
+These were segmented into rooms which held upwards of 40 men in triple tier wooden bunks.
+As the number of captured airmen increased, many were forced to sleep on floors.
+In early February, 1944, the camps were evacuated in the face of the Russian advance.
+Tens of thousands of prisoners were "On the Road" for periods up to 86 days.
 Only Luft I remained intact, until liberated in May, 1945.